> Jan 29th, 2021: Interactive map-guidebook embedded.

 For the general overview, see the Karavanke/Karawanken GROUP page!

-The western, and the more recommended one, goes to Planina pod Golico and further towards Savske jame and up towards Markljev rovt (pasture) and Pusti rovt (pasture).
+The western, and the more recommended one, goes to Planina pod Golico and further towards Savske jame and up towards Markeljev rovt (pasture) and Pusti rovt (pasture).
 These forest roads are build further and further every year, but some end sections are closed for public traffic.
-You can now park on altitudes around 1200m.
+You can now park on altitudes around 1200 m (Križevec).
+End of summer 2013 it was even possible to drive up freely to Pusti rovt and further on to Suha saddle, so just to the main ridge.
 The village Planina pod Golico can also be reached by local bus.

 The eastern road goes from Jesenice towards Javornik.
-You can park around the mountain hut on the altitude of some 1000m.
+You can park around the hut, or drive further up, on Križevec saddle, 1200 m.

 From the south (Slovenian side)

-Maria Elend - Podgorska planina / Maria Elender Alm (alpine meadow).
-2h.
+6. Maria Elend - Podgorska planina / Maria Elender Alm (alpine meadow).
+2 h.

-Podrozca/Rosenbach - Planina Kladje (alpine meadow) - summit.
-4h.
+8. Podrožca/Rosenbach - Planina Kladje (alpine meadow) - summit.
+4 h.